-Texture Descriptors Automatic Breast Tumor Segmentation in Ultrasound Images
+Texture Descriptors for Improved Automatic Breast Tumor Segmentation in Ultrasound Images

-Fabian Torres, Zian Fanti, Ping-Lang Yen
+Fabian Torres, Zian Fanti, Ping-Lang Yen, F. Arámbula Cosío

 Abstract

-Texture analysis in ultrasound images has been widely used in the medical field to extract relevant information that may help to differentiate several pathologies from healthy tissue Some exture descriptors have been used to improve the results of breast tumor segmentations in ultrasound images. e present evaluation of the ability of different texture descriptors to enhance the contrast breast tumors in ultrasound images and how they affect the segmentation. evaluate descriptors extracted from the analysis of the histogram, co-occurrence and run-length matrices.
-The contrast between the tumor region and tissue was evaluated using the signal to noise ratio (SNR), contrast to noise ratio (CNR), histogram intersection and Minkowski-form Distance between the tumor region and tissue histograms.
-We implement a probabilistic segmentation method in order to evaluate the changes in the accuracy, sensitivity, specificity, positive predictive value (PPV) and negative predicted value (NPV) of the method when using different texture descriptors Short Run Emphasis of the run-length matrix results with values of 91.02%, 88.58%, 96.89%, 96.34% and 89.16% respectively.
-The mean of the histogram as texture descriptor also showed good results and has the advantage of low computational cost compared with the run-length and co-occurrence texture descriptors.
+Texture descriptors have been widely used to improve the results of automatic breast tumor segmentations in ultrasound images.
+In this work we present a comprehensive evaluation of the ability of different types of texture descriptors to enhance the contrast of breast tumors in ultrasound images, and how they affect the results of automatic tumor segmentation.
+We have evaluated ALL THE descriptors extracted from the analysis of the histogram, co-occurrence and run-length matrices.
+The contrast between the tumor region and normal breast tissue was evaluated using the signal to noise ratio (SNR), contrast to noise ratio (CNR), histogram intersection and Minkowski-form Distance between the tumor region and normal tissue histograms.
+We have implemented a probabilistic segmentation method in order to evaluate the changes in the accuracy, sensitivity, specificity, positive predictive value (PPV) and negative predicted value (NPV) of the method when using different texture descriptors.
+The Short Run Emphasis of the run-length matrix provided the best segmentation results with values of 91.02%, 88.58%, 96.89%, 96.34% and 89.16% respectively.
+The mean of the histogram as a texture descriptor also showed good automatic segmentation results and has the advantage of low computational cost compared with the run-length and co-occurrence texture descriptors.

-Keywords: ltrasoundtexture analysis, reast tumor segmentation, contrast enhancement
+Keywords: Ultrasound texture analysis, Breast tumor segmentation, Ultrasound contrast enhancement

 Introduction

-Since breast cancer has become the number one cause of death among women around the world, it is important to have accurate diagnostic methods to improve the prognosis of the patient1.
-Although biopsy is the gold standard for cancer diagnosis, minimal invasion methods for diagnosis are preferred in order to reduce further complications; for this reason, several diagnostic methods using ultrasound images have been proposed.
-Currently ultrasound is responsible for about one in five of all diagnostic images2, but the visualization of lesions in ultrasound breast images is a difficult task due to some intrinsic characteristics of the images like speckle, acoustic shadows and blurry edges3.
+Since breast cancer has become the number one cause of death among women around the world, it is very important to have fast and accurate diagnostic methods to improve the prognosis of the patient1.
+Mammography and ultrasound are the two main medical imaging modalities for breast tumor screening. several diagnostic methods using ultrasound images have been proposed.
+Currently ultrasound is responsible for about one in five of all diagnostic images2, the expert sonographist estimates the malignity of a tumor mainly from its shape and ecogenicity (which is an indication of tumor density).

+The visualization of lesions in ultrasound breast images is a difficult task due to some intrinsic characteristics of the images like speckle, acoustic shadows and blurry edges3.
+In this work we report a comprehensive analysis of textural features which improve the outcome of automatic breast tumor segmentation in ultrasound images.
+Accurate automatic segmentation of breast tumors can help the experts to achieve a faster diagnoses, and its a key stage of fully automatic systems for breast cancer diagnoses in ultrasound images.